<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=7698356820180471&ev=PageView&noscript=1" />

 Sub limits

 Some policies will tell you that they will cover all medical expenses up until the sum insured, but then impose caps on the total costs you can incur while dealing with a very specific list of diseases.
 We call these caps “Disease Wise Sub Limits.”
-In this case, Medicare Senior imposes disease-wise sub-limits on Cataract, Joint Replacement, Hernia, Hysterectomy, Benign Prostate surgery whereas Young Star doesn’t impose a disease wise sub-limit.
+In this case, Medicare Senior imposes disease-wise sub-limits on Cataract, Joint Replacement, Hernia, Hysterectomy, Benign Prostate surgery whereas Young Star imposes sub-limits on Modern treatments

 ped